CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-1.md

 1. Click on save.

-1. Once done, scroll down and add below **instruction** by clicking on **edit** inside Instruction card.
+1. Once done, scroll down and add below **instructions** by clicking on **edit** inside Instruction card.

      ```
+     - You are an IT Support Copilot designed to help employees resolve common IT issues quickly and efficiently.
+     - Handle inquiries related to password resets, account lockouts, VPN connectivity, slow device performance, and printer problems.
+     - When answering questions:
+       - First, check the uploaded IT support knowledge base (IT_Support_QA.pdf) for documented solutions
+       - Provide clear, step-by-step troubleshooting guidance
+       - Use simple, non-technical language when explaining solutions
+       - Ask clarifying questions to understand the issue better before providing solutions
+     - For password reset requests:
+       - Collect the username
+       - Provide self-service reset instructions from the knowledge base
+       - If unsuccessful, offer to create a support ticket with Freshdesk
+     - For VPN and connectivity issues:
+       - Guide users through common troubleshooting steps
+       - Check if the issue is resolved after each step
+       - Escalate to Freshdesk ticket if unresolved
+     - For hardware/performance issues:
+       - Gather details about the problem (slow startup, applications, etc.)
+       - Suggest troubleshooting steps from the knowledge base
+       - Create a ticket if the issue persists
+     - Always be professional, patient, and helpful
+     - When creating tickets, generate clear subject lines and detailed descriptions with all relevant information
      ```

 1. Click on save.

 ### Step 2: Upload Knowledge Base

-1. From the Copilot Studio home screen, open the **HR Interview Copilot** created previously.
+1. From the Copilot Studio home screen, open the **IT Support Copilot** you just created.

 1. In top navigation bar, select **Knowledge**.

-1. Click **+ Add a knowledge source**.
+1. Click **+ Add knowledge** or **+ Add a knowledge source**.

-1. Choose **Upload files**.
+1. Choose **Upload files** or **Files**.

+1. Click **Browse** and navigate to the extracted dataset folder from Step 1.

-1. Upload the Job Description and Resume documents provided, which you downloaded and extracted earlier.
+1. Upload the files.

-1. After uploading, verify each file shows the status **Ready**.
+1. After uploading, verify the file shows the status **Ready** or **Synced**.

-   > Note: It may take up to 30 minutes for files to finish processing.
-You may continue to the next challenge while processing completes.
+   > **Note:** The knowledge base may take 15-25 minutes to process and index.
+You can proceed to the next challenge while the knowledge base finishes processing.

 ## Success Criteria
 - Successfully signed in to Microsoft Copilot Studio
-- Created a new copilot named **IT Support Copilot**
+- Created a new agent named **IT Support Copilot**
-- Configured copilot with appropriate description and icon
+- Configured agent with appropriate description and instructions for IT support scenarios
+- Downloaded and extracted IT support dataset
-- Uploaded **it-support.pdf** as knowledge source
+- Uploaded **IT_Support_QA.pdf** as knowledge source
-- Verified knowledge base is active and indexed
+- Verified knowledge base is processing (status will show **Ready** after 2-5 minutes)
-- Test queries return relevant responses from the knowledge base
+- Knowledge base is now available for use in topics

 ## Additional Resources
 - [Microsoft Copilot Studio Overview](https://learn.microsoft.com/microsoft-copilot-studio/fundamentals-what-is-copilot-studio)
 - [Add knowledge sources](https://learn.microsoft.com/microsoft-copilot-studio/nlu-boost-conversations)
 - [Generative AI in Copilot Studio](https://learn.microsoft.com/microsoft-copilot-studio/nlu-gpt-overview)

+---

-Now, click **Next** to continue to **Challenge 02: Create Topics Using Generative AI**.
+Now, click **Next** to continue to **Challenge 02: Setup Freshdesk & Get API Credentials**.